co1ncidence/co1ncidence.github.io/mysite/content/posts/why-i-stopped-using-windows.md

 In it's entirety, Windows 10, which costs 120 dollars, seems like quite a bad deal, mostly because it is one.
 I don't blame people for using it, however.
 These days almost no marketing is given to Windows alternatives.
 This allows Microsoft to control and manipulate as large of a percentage of the desktop market share as it possibly can.
 And with it's terrible workflow and features, Windows normalizes lazy computer habits and also makes users indifferent to any alternatives, as it won't be "what they're used to".
 The proprietary nature of the operating system is also concerning.
 Most Windows users know close to nothing about the internals of the machine **that they themselves use every day.** This is becoming the norm more and more, and sooner or later no one will worry about what goes on behind the scenes on the system that virtually their entire life depends upon.
 Add this to the 6 hour long sudden updates, constant abuse and intrusion on user privacy, slow and bloated user interface, bad treatment of users and there software, and Windows really starts to look like a terrible operating system.
 Hope hasn't been lost yet, however, since there are still many alternatives to Windows available for everyone to try, one of them being Linux.

 ## Now, Why is Linux any better?
-This subsection too, will be divided into these categories:
+This subsection too, will be divided into 5 categories:
-  1. No single operating systems, many distributions to choose from for virtually any purpose
+  1. Many distributions to choose from for almost any purpose
-  2. UI and design has infinite customization potential, there is virtually no limit, and thus, no complaint
+  2. UI and design has infinite customization potential
-  3. Completely open and secure, everything is known to the user, no corporate ownership
+  3. Completely open and secure
-  4. Completely open source and free software base, almost too many options to choose from sometimes
+  4. Free and Open Source software base
-  5. Absolute control over system, nothing is inaccessible to the user
+  5. Absolute control over system

 ### Many distributions to choose from for almost any purpose